Focus on your concern for your loved one's safety and try to form a partnership. Don't confront delusional or inappropriate thoughts.

 Try these organizations for help:

-The National Association for the Mentally Ill (NAMI) has an information helpline (800-950-NAMI), referral service, and programs for individuals and families.
+The National Alliance on Mental Illness (NAMI) has an information helpline (800-950-NAMI), referral service, and programs for individuals and families.

 Local psychiatric hospitals, clinics, and universities run support groups and give referrals to other groups.